What is a Comprehensive Oral Exam?

-An all-inclusive assessment, as well as a recording of all hard and soft, intra, and extraoral tissues is known as a comprehensive oral exam.
+An all-inclusive assessment and recording of all hard and soft, intra, and extraoral tissues is a comprehensive oral exam.

-In addition, a dental checkup otherwise known as recare exam refers to an examination that is performed on established patients in order to find out any changes in a person’s health status and dental condition since a previous periodic or comprehensive evaluation.
+Additionally, a dental checkup or recare exam refers to an examination that is done on current patients.
+This allows dentists to find out any changes in a person’s health status and dental condition since a previous periodic or comprehensive evaluation.

-We are often told that our mouth serves as the window into the body.
-In relation to this, a lot of different medical conditions may be pointed out through a comprehensive oral exam prior symptoms emerge in the body.
+Some of us know that our mouth serves as the window into the body.
+In relation to this, dentists can discover different medical conditions through a comprehensive oral exam before symptoms emerge in the body.

 What to expect in a comprehensive oral exam?

-At Hawaii Family Dental, our comprehensive oral exam is composed of processes to ensure that our patients get the best care for the achievement of a healthier smile.
+At Hawaii Family Dental, our comprehensive oral exam consists of processes to ensure our patients get the best care for a healthier smile.

 We first gather the patient’s dental and medical history.
-Moreover, it is essential to record any current vitamins, medications, or natural remedies being taken.
+Moreover, it is essential to record current vitamins, medications, or natural remedies the patient is taking.

-Allergies, previous hospitalizations, and surgeries, as well as any medical conditions, should also be noted.
+Allergies, previous hospitalizations, and surgeries, and any medical conditions are also worthy to note.

-Aside from all these, it is pivotal to keep a record of any negative reactions, previous experiences, or family member reactions to anesthesia.
+Aside from these, it is pivotal to keep a record of negative reactions, previous experiences, or family member reactions to anesthesia.

 The patient should also inform the dental professional if he or she frequently smokes or drinks alcohol.

-Then, hinging on the patient’s needs, a series of x-rays will be taken.
-Typically, a full mouth series of roughly ten to eighteen films is taken during a comprehensive oral exam.
+Then, depending on the patient’s needs, a series of X-rays will be necessary.
+Typically, a full mouth series includes roughly 10 to 18 X-ray photos during a comprehensive oral exam.

-Please be guided that this series of x-rays precisely show each tooth and the structures that support the teeth.
-This shall help figure out abnormalities that can’t be seen by the naked eye alone.
+A series of X-rays precisely shows each tooth and the structures that support the teeth.
+This shall help discover abnormalities that one can’t see with the naked eye alone.

-Afterward, a manual and visual oral screening of the lymph nodes underneath the neck and chin area, as well as behind and in front of the ears will also be performed.
+Afterward, a manual and visual oral screening of the lymph nodes underneath the neck, chin, and ears will also be performed.

 Dental professionals will look for flexibility, tenderness, and pain felt in the nodes.
-Likewise, the inner part of the mouth including the soft and hard palate, the inner and outer part of the lips, the borders, the floor of the mouth, the surfaces of the cheeks, frenums, behind the molars, and the lips will all be carefully screened.
+Likewise, the soft and hard palate, the inner and outer parts of the lips, the floor of the mouth, the surfaces of the cheeks, frenums, and behind the molars will all be carefully screened.

-More than that, TMJ will be checked for any pains in the jaw and joint area, chewing issues, and mouth opening abilities.
-The patient will also undergo and complete a gingival and periodontal assessment which comprises of intense 6 measurements of pocket depths on each tooth.
+More than that, checking for TMJ is also important.
+A dentist will check the patient for pain in the jaw and joint area, chewing issues, and mouth opening abilities.
+The patient will also undergo a gingival and periodontal assessment.
+This comprises of six intense measurements of pocket depths on each tooth.

-Here, bone loss is measured, and teeth mobility is checked.
-This is performed to pinpoint any indications of gum problems.
-Also, things that need to be noted include gum recession, bleeding, calculus buildup, and swelling.
+Here, dentists will measure bone loss and check tooth mobility.
+This can help pinpoint early indications of gum problems.
+The dentist can also spot signs of gum recession, bleeding, calculus buildup, and swelling.

-Indeed, the patient’s bite will be evaluated and this may include outlining the teeth that are crowded, crooked, overbite, spaced too far apart, crossbite, or open bite.
-Wear of teeth, decay, treatments that need to be performed, impactions, work done, positions of teeth, and a cavity check will all be recorded as well.
+Indeed, the patient’s bite will also need evaluation.
+This may include outlining the teeth that are crowded, crooked, or spaced too far apart or feature an overbite, crossbite, or open bite.
+The dentist will also record wear of the teeth, decay, impactions, positions of teeth, and a cavity check.

 Disclaimer: The oral health information published on this web page is solely intended for educational purposes.
 Hawaii Family Dental strongly recommends to always consult licensed dentists or other qualified health care professionals for any questions concerning your oral health.